xelis-project/xelis-blockchain/README.md

 The security of the chain is not reduced as all your blocks were already verified by your own node locally.

+## Fast Sync

+Fast sync mode allow you to sync really fast the necessary data only to run a correct and valid version of the chain.
+For this we request a peer to send us its chain state at a stable point, which include all accounts nonces, assets, balances, top blocks.
+So in future, when the chain will be really heavy, anyone can still join it by using fast sync system, which is compatible with the pruning mode.

+**WARNING**: You should use fast sync mode only with a trusted peer, because they can send you a potential fake chain.

 ## Client Protocol

 XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.